Keeping You Safe

 We look forward to seeing you all again soon!

 We’re going to be asking everyone to wait at the internal restaurant door for a team member to take you to your table.
 This will give us the chance to explain how things work and ensure we don’t have too many people in the restaurant at any one time.

-Up to 4 people from 4 different households are allowed to meet in Edenshine Restaurant.
+Up to 6 people from 6 different households are allowed to meet in Edenshine Restaurant.
 Children under the age of 11 don’t count towards this limit, but they must be included in your booking.
-If you live under the same roof, you can book a table (inside or outside) for more than 4 people.
 However, all adults will need to bring proof of address – like a driving license, passport, or utility bill.